 How this relates to the existence and nature of God: Remember the portion about modal logic and necessary vs contingent truths.
 Consider how there are ways the world could have gone, such as the assassination of Abraham Lincoln.
 While some theologians, such as Richard Swinburne disagree, for reasons I cannot fully comprehend, God either exists necessarily or He does not exist necessarily.
 There is no maybe about this one.
 Either way, God is a necessary being or He is a necessary non-being.
 If God does exist, one cannot wish His existence away with fanciful thinking, nor can one wish Him into existence if He does not exist.
 Therefore, God and His attributes are not subject to modal logic.

 Truth is just the way things are and it is our responsibility to proportion our beliefs accordingly.
-As a philosopher, I am probably more committed to proving truth than I am God.
+As a philosopher, I should hope that I am probably more committed to proving truth than I am God.
 In the order of epistemology I hold God to be a by-product of truth, but my commitment must be to truth, because no matter what that is what I will be left with, even if God does not exist.
 Truth must be pursued dispassionately and without self interest.